 Texas sales tax is not due when a purchaser buys an item here and has the seller ship it to another country, or has the seller send it directly to a freight forwarder for export.
 Shipping documentation must be maintained in the seller's records to show why tax was not collected on these types of sales.

-A receipt from a common carrier, such as the United States Post Office, United Postal Service (UPS) or Federal Express, is sufficient to show that the seller shipped the item to another country provided the receipt includes a description of the item or items being exported.
+A receipt from a common carrier, such as the United States Postal Service, United Parcel Service (UPS) or Federal Express, is sufficient to show that the seller shipped the item to another country provided the receipt includes a description of the item or items being exported.